Citizen science: Plastics and pollution

 Citizen science includes projects that help monitor plastics and their associated pollution.
 These include The Ocean Cleanup, #OneLess, The Big Microplastic Survey, EXXpedition and Alliance to End Plastic Waste.
 Ellipsis seeks to map the distribution of litter using aerial data mapping by unmanned aerial vehicles and machine learning software.
 A Zooniverse project called The Plastic Tide (now finished) helped train an algorithm used by Ellipsis.

+In most studies citizen scientists are involved in the collection of data or samples, whereas analysis of data or the processing of samples is usually left to professional scientists.
+For microplastics, costly equipment and labor-intensive analysis of samples create a bottleneck, therefore some researchers have developed alternative methods to verify plastic polymers that can be used by citizen scientists (such as melting particles).

+Citizen science studies of plastic pollution have also extended beyond assessing litter quantities in the environment and survey: the non-governmental organization #BreakFreeFromPlastic has coordinated supermarket audits, assessing them for features avoid plastic pollution such as systems to deposit return bottles or the presence of fresh food counters.
+They have involved "hundreds of volunteers" in 27 countries.

 Examples of relevant articles (by date):